-Registration is accomplished online using WebAdvisor, a website application that allows current students to view their schedules, grades, advising transcripts, and restrictions, and to conduct registration transactions including adding and dropping courses.
+Registration is accomplished online using WebAdvisor (https://webadvisor.lclark.edu), a website application that allows current students to view their schedules, grades, advising transcripts, and restrictions, and to conduct registration transactions including adding and dropping courses.
 All registration activity can be performed online with WebAdvisor, with the exception of certain changes.